Types of Activities

 Performance improvement CME (PI CME) offers 20 AMA PRA Category 1 Credits™ to participants who learn about specific performance measures, assess their practice, and implement interventions to improve performance through at least one PDCA cycle.
-PI CME can be offered for a stand alone PI project, or for an activity deemed eligible for Part IV Maintenance of Certification (MOC) credit.
-Please refer to the Process for Having Part IV Credit Designation on the MOC section of this website.
+PI CME can be offered for a stand alone PI project, or for an activity deemed eligible for Part IV Maintenance of Certification (MOC).
+Please refer to the Designating MOC for QI section of the Quality Department's website.

 What if I’m unsure how my activity should be categorized?

 If you are planning an activity that does not fit the criteria for an RSS, a one-time live activity, or an enduring activity, or if you need assistance determining the correct activity format, please contact Julie Rebeau, Program Manager at 734-647-8784 or email@example.com.